Table of Contents

 3. Stress & Anxiety

-The apocrine glands, the sweat glands located in the armpits and groin, respond more to emotional stimuli, like anxiety and fear, than they do to temperature.7 So, your armpits naturally sweat more when you're anxious, afraid, or stressed.
+The apocrine glands — the sweat glands located in the armpits and groin — respond more to emotional stimuli, like anxiety and fear, than to temperature (7).
+So, your armpits naturally sweat more when you’re anxious, afraid, or stressed.

-Excessive armpit sweating could be a result of being too stressed or anxious.
+If you wonder “Why do my armpits sweat so much?”, excessive armpit sweating could also be a result of being too stressed or anxious.
 Your stressful job, tumultuous relationship, or daily routine could be to blame.

 It seems like genes are to blame for most things, right?
 Excessive sweating is no different.
 30-50% of people diagnosed with hyperhidrosis have a family member who also suffers from excessive sweating.